Exploring gravitational impulse via quantum Boltzmann equation: Gravitational impulse of two massive objects using QBE

 In the gravitational interaction between two massive particles, the number density of particles remains constant.
 In this type of interaction, we are interested in changes to the momentum operator associated with one of the particles, which we assume to be the system.
 When dealing with scalar fields, the momentum operator can be expressed using creation and annihilation operators as

 where its expectation value is given by

 where $\hat{\rho}$ is the reduced density matrix of the system.
-We can utilize the QBE to determine the time evolution of the momentum operator as shown below
+Therefore, we can use the QBE given in Eq.~\eqref{QBE00} to determine the time evolution of the momentum operator

-In the following, we will focus exclusively on the first term of the above equation known as the forward scattering term.
-This term will serve as the basis for calculating the impulse.
+In the following, we will focus exclusively on the forward scattering term, which will serve as the foundation for calculating the impulse.

 However, it is important to note that there are distinct differences in the forward scattering term between interacting particles that are localized and those that are not.
 Therefore, we will first address this distinction.
 Subsequently, we will proceed to calculate the forward scattering term for gravitational scattering of two massive objects.

 In the standard theoretical description of the scattering process, the incoming and outgoing particles are described by a plane waves.
 Such an approach is valid for a number of scattering problems in which the distances necessary to calculate the corresponding cross sections are significantly smaller than typical particle sizes.
 However, there are important examples in which macroscopically large impact parameters gave an essential contribution to the cross section.
 These impact parameters may be much larger than the transverse sizes of the colliding bunches.
 In that case, the standard calculations have to be essentially modified.
 One solution is to use Gaussian wave packet to describe the scattering of macroscopic particles on macroscopic targets \cite{Karlovets:2017xgg,Karlovets:2016jrd,Karlovets:2016dva,Karlovets:2017gzk}.
-Gaussian wave packets can be used to characterize the quantum state of macroscopic particles that are spatially large and do not belong to the category of elementary particles in quantum field theory \cite{Kosowsky:1994cy}.
+Gaussian wave packets can be used to characterize the quantum state of macroscopic particles that are spatially large and do not belong to the category of elementary particles in quantum field theory \cite{kosowsky1995cosmic}.
 These states represent a specific class of quantum states with a Gaussian probability distribution in phase space.

 To deal with the forward scattering of macroscopic particles and consider the wave packet states it is necessary to generalize the forward scattering term.
 As a result, the original term appeared above can no longer be referred to as the forward scattering term.
 Instead, it is now referred to as the quasi-forward scattering term.
 The impulse is then calculated based on this term.